-Forms are essential to most website experiences particularly checkouts.
-Optimised forms will win you sales, while those forms that aren’t (or are badly optimised) will lose money.
+Forms are essential to most website experiences, particularly checkouts.
+Optimised forms will win you sales, while forms that aren’t (or are badly optimised) will lose money.

 Thankfully, form optimisation is not a complex process; you just need to follow some relatively simple steps.

 A form needs to be conversational—it’s a major part of the dialogue between visitors/customers and a website.
 So, there needs to be common ground, and that is in using familiar language.
 Your customer needs to be able to understand the language of your website.

 And, the best way to communicate is to use their language and not words and phrases favoured by your own organisation.
 Surveying real people who use your website and feedback from your customer services and support teams can also help with learning your customers’ vocabulary and language style.

 The last thing customers expect are hidden costs, so if there are any costs associated with filling out the form, e.g., shipping, postponed subscription fee, make them clear now and not later.

 A bit of social proof messaging can help get their commitment.
 And, make it clear that the details you require from them have a purpose, will be held securely, and won’t be shared with third parties.

 Forms are part of a call to action—you ask your visitors/customers to fill them out so that something happens in return.
 So keep focused on what that is.
 Don’t meander off by asking for information that is not necessary for the transaction.